Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 3.1.
 Historical Male Depictions

-I won’t pretend to know the full extent of our hero’s history.
-But I always strive to learn more about the subject.
+I won’t pretend to know the full extent of our hero’s history, but I always strive to learn more about the subject.
 Just look at the following as a brief survey.

 3.1A.
 Art